dantunesd/clean-code/README.md

 # Clean Code

-A brief description of what this project does and who it's for
+A summary of clean code best practices based on its own book.

-## Summary
+## Content

 - [Naming](#naming)
     - [Meaningful names](#meaningful-names)